Alex-dins/Playwright-test-OrangeHRM/README.md

 > I used versions `2.39.3`, `v16.16.0`, and `8.11.0` of git, Node.js and npm, respectively.
 I suggest you use the same
 > or later LTS versions.

+## Fork and clone the project

+ - Fork the project
+ - Access the forked project

 ## Installation

+IMPORTANT: Create your .env file.
+I recommend you to create an account on the page `https://magento.softwaretestingboard.com/` and use your email and password in the .env file.
+Use variables to store account credentials locally: `USER_EMAIL`, `PASSWORD`

 Run `npm install` (or `npm i` for the short version) to install the dev dependencies.